If you have an academically gifted daughter with a musical bent, try very hard to get her a place here."

 There will be time for a short informal chat at the end of the audition.

-Girls may bring their own accompanist if they wish or use one provided by the school.
+Candidates may bring their own accompanist if they wish or use one provided by the school.
 Please make your choice clear on the application form.

 Preparing For Your Music Scholarship Audition (11+)